PerFuchs/safra-termination-detection-fault-tolerant/README.md

 This chapter describes the different modules in this project, it's organized as the folder structure of this project.
 First, of all the top folders:

-dependencies: downloaded version of the IPL version used
+dependencies: the downloaded version of the IPL version used
 report: latex sources of the technical report
 ibisImplementation: Ibis based implementation of Chandy Misra, Afek-Kutten-Yung and both Safra versions of this experiment.
 Generates logged events of the execution and metrics as output